Configure secure access with managed identities and private endpoints

 Resolution: Configure CORS.

 Resolution: Check to make sure there's connectivity between the computer accessing the Document Intelligence Studio and the Document Intelligence service.
-For example, you may need to add the client IP address to the Document Intelligence service's networking tab.
+For example, you might need to add the client IP address to the Document Intelligence service's networking tab.